Mother-in-Law's Swedish Pepparkaka Cookies

 Go here to see our kick-off collection of Holiday ideas as well as all of this year's talented participating DIY and Foodie Blogs.

-The cookies are more commonly known as Pepparkakor but Mr. Frugalista's family always refers to them as Pepparkaka.
-Peppar meaning pepper and kaka meaning cookie.
-Apparently, at one time the recipe did include pepper but over the generations, it was eliminated.
+The name is derived from Peppar meaning pepper and kakor meaning cookie.
+Apparently, at one time the recipe included pepper but over the generations, it was eliminated.

-The custom was to place a cookie in the palm of your hand and make a wish.
+The Swedish custom was to place a cookie in the palm of your hand and make a wish.
 Using the index finger or thumb of your other hand, you would tap the cookie in the middle.
 If it broke into three pieces, your wish would come true.

-The shape of the cookies was also symbolic and commonly cut in stars, hearts, men, women, pigs, or goats.
-The animals symbolizing fertility or mid-winter feast.
 Heart shapes were thought to make you gentler and kinder.
-My mother-in-law was a very quiet, unassuming, kind, and gentle woman and so I choose the heart shape to honor her.
+My mother-in-law was a very quiet, kind, and gentle woman and so I choose the heart shape to honor her.

-Pepparkaka cookies are decorated with white icing piped along the edges but they can be left plain like my mother-in-law preferred them.
+Pepparkakor cookies are decorated with white icing piped along the edges but they can be left plain like my mother-in-law preferred them.

 I chose to make mine look more festive by giving them a light dusting of powdered sugar.
 I hope my mother-in-law would approve.